-Archive dat Port Data file USB (Pendrive) Select all
+Archive dat Port Data file Start a transfer USB (Pendrive) Select all no

-Start no

-Menu

 Leave the port selection to "USB (Pendrive)".

 Select the "Data file" field and by pressing Change button select the file you want to transfer.
 Or leave it to "Select all", which means all the archive files will be transferred to flash drive.